SiTaggart/dotfiles/README.md

 git clone https://github.com/bhilburn/powerlevel9k.git ~/.oh-my-zsh/custom/themes/powerlevel9k
 ```

-### Local/private Bash and Vim configuration

-Any special-case Vim directives local to a machine should be stored in a
-`~/.vimrc.local` file on that machine.
-The directives will then be automatically
-imported into your master `.vimrc`.

 Any private and custom Bash commands and configuration should be placed in a
 `~/.bash_profile.local` file.
 This file will not be under version control or